simonmichael/hledger/MANUAL.markdown

 ##### chart

-The chart command saves an image file showing a basic pie chart of your top account balances.
+The chart command saves an image file, by default "hledger.png", showing a basic pie chart of your top account balances.
 Note that positive and negative balances will not be displayed together in the same chart; any balances not matching the sign of the first one will be ignored.

-The output file is "hledger.png", or you can specify another with -o/--output.
-Use a different suffix (eg .gif or .jpg) to generate that format.
+chart-specific options:

+###### --output

+You can specify a different output file name with -o/--output.
+The data currently will always be in PNG format.

+###### --size

-You can adjust the image resolution with --size=WIDTHxHEIGHT.
+You can adjust the image resolution with --size=WIDTHxHEIGHT (in pixels).

+###### --items

 Set the number of accounts to show with --items=N (default is 10).